Last updated on January 9th, 2026 at 07:04 pm

 • Made In – Cookware meets US and EU food safety and manufacturing standards.
 Carbon steel is made in France and pre-seasoned with a mixture of shea nut oil and coconut oil.

 • Lodge – Better known for cast iron, Lodge also offers carbon steel cookware.
+Seasoned with vegetable oil and free from PFAS.

 Now that you have several fantastic safer alternatives for non-stick cookware, let’s explore other types of non-toxic cookware that can cater to a wider range of cooking tasks while ensuring your health and safety.